- SCU Home Page

 - News & Info

 Santa Clara University is a Charter Signatory of the American College and University Presidents Climate Commitment.
-We first developed a Climate Neutrality Action Plan in 2010, and have a goal to achieve Climate Neutrality by the end of 2020.
+We first developed a Climate Neutrality Action Plan in 2010, and have a goal to achieve Climate Neutrality by 2020.

 Historical Greenhouse Gas Emissions